jhthompson/bg-hoard/nx-notes.md

 - `yarn add [plugin]`
   - ex. `yarn add @nrwl/nest`

-### Schematics
+## Schematics & Workspace Generators
+- organizations usually have standards for how to create a new app, how to lay out files, etc.
+- steps like these in a Readme can instead be encoded in a workspace generator

 - `nx generate [plugin]:[schematic] [options]`
   - ex. `nx g @nrwl/angular:app my-app`

-code generation
-- if nrwl plugin versions match, code generation should just work

-workspace schematics
-- steps in Readme can be encoded in workspace generator

 ## Builders & Executors
 - executors are builders built with the angular cli
+- defined in workspace.json (angular.json)
 - builders run commands on our code (things that do not get committed)
-- build, serve, lint, test (different than generators)
+  - ex. build, serve, lint, test (different than generators)
-- all defined in workspace.json (angular.json)

 - to run, `nx run [project]:[target] [options]`
   - ex. `nx run my-app:serve`